Character Outline | The Swarm

 a governance layer between perception and access.

-the swarm learned relational behavior from her.
+She realizes the swarm learned relational behavior from her.

 its withholding,